Andrada2192/manual_testing_jira_redmine/README.md

 Test execution - provides an overview of how testing will be handled for the features under "My Account" epic in the Redmine web application.
 This module includes functionalities like "Information", "Email notifications", "Email address", "Preferences" and "Password".
 Below are the details of testing activities conducted for each user story:

 #### "Information"
-- for this story 9 tests have been executed, resulting in the identification of 1 bug For ensuring comprehensive coverage of the "Information" feature, the following scenarios have been tested:
+For this story 9 tests have been executed, resulting in the identification of 1 bug For ensuring comprehensive coverage of the "Information" feature, the following scenarios have been tested:
 - Verify if information screen is displayed in the "My account" area
 - Verify if information screen is displayed in the "My account" area